Skip to content

 Why Keep the Suffix in Inline Keys?

 When you see 'sendEmail' in a config, it's unclear whether it's an action, a guard, or an event handler.
 But 'sendEmailAction' immediately tells you its role.
-The suffix adds clarity, especially in entry, exit, and cond fields where different behavior types can appear:
+The suffix adds clarity, especially in entry, exit, and guards fields where different behavior types can appear:

 php